Are you familiar with the orange man on top of a hill?

 Are you familiar with the mysterious orange man on top of a hill?
 You might have seen him if you've driven along I-96 near South Lyon.

 Or, maybe, you've seen one of the several orange men on rooftops all over Detroit.
 So, what are they?
 What do they represent?
-Local 4's Steve Garagiola is tackling this mystery.
+Local 4 is tackling this mystery.

 From nearby Grand River Avenue you can enter the James Atchison Memorial Park and if you're willing to take a hike through weeds and up a hill on what used to be a landfill you can reach the top.